hyperledger-labs/orion-server/docs/getting-started/transactions/curl/usertx.md

 ```

 ### 2.2) Check the privilege of `alice`
-Once the transaction get committed, we can query the user information as follows to check whether all privileges given to the `alice` have been removed:
+Once the transaction get committed, we can query the user information as follows to check whether all privileges given to the `alice` user have been removed:

 ```shell
 curl \